Browser does not support script.

 Principles of Systematic Theology

-Law & Ethics in the Hebrew Bible
+Law and Ethics in the Hebrew Bible/Old Testament

-Women in the Hebrew Bible
+Women and Gender in the Bible

-Contemporary Philosophy & Theology.
+Contemporary Theology and Philosophy

 Our students develop key transferable skills in critical analysis, argumentation and communication that are indispensable in a wide variety of occupations.